erikbhan/UniTac/README.md

 ![Sensor inspector window](https://github.com/erikbhan/UniTac/assets/42799026/cd2ff6c6-67d4-4ab5-bce4-b0b6151444d7)

 Finally, you need to add functionality to the sensor, either by adding a sample or your own script.
-Simply drag the wanted functionality onto the sensor GameObject in the Unity Hierarchy, then configure via the Inspector again (for example, if you need to make a 3D object to use as a prefab for spawning).
+Simply drag the wanted functionality onto the sensor GameObject in the Unity Hierarchy or use the "Add component"-button in the sensor inspector window.

 ### Sensor Events